julkue/mark.js/README.md

     "separateWordSearch": true,
     // if diacritics should be matched too "diacritics": true, // default true
+    // match e.g. "1" and also "one".
+    // This can also be used to match dissolved umlauts like ä and ae "synonyms": {
+        "one": "1",
+        "ä": "ae"
+    },
     // set "debug" to true if you want to see console logs "debug": true,
     // set a custom log object if "debug" is true